Email address: Message transport

 When transmitting email messages, mail user agents (MUAs) and mail transfer agents (MTAs) use the domain name system (DNS) to look up a Resource Record (RR) for the recipient's domain.
 A mail exchanger resource record (MX record) contains the name of the recipient's mailserver.
 In absence of an MX record, an address record (A or AAAA) directly specifies the mail host.

-The local part of an email address has no significance for intermediate mail relay systems other than the final mailbox host.
+The local-part of an email address has no significance for intermediate mail relay systems other than the final mailbox host.
 Email senders and intermediate relay systems must not assume it to be case-insensitive, since the final mailbox host may or may not treat it as such.
 A single mailbox may receive mail for multiple email addresses, if configured by the administrator.
 Conversely, a single email address may be the alias to a distribution list to many mailboxes.
-Email aliases, electronic mailing lists, sub-addressing, and catch-all addresses, the latter being mailboxes that receive messages regardless of the local part, are common patterns for achieving a variety of delivery goals.
+Email aliases, electronic mailing lists, sub-addressing, and catch-all addresses, the latter being mailboxes that receive messages regardless of the local-part, are common patterns for achieving a variety of delivery goals.

 The addresses found in the header fields of an email message are not directly used by mail exchanges to deliver the message.
 An email message also contains a message envelope that contains the information for mail routing.
-While envelope and header addresses may be equal, forged email addresses - also called spoofed email addresses - are often seen in spam, phishing, and many other Internet-based scams.
-This has led to several initiatives which aim to make such forgeries of fraudulent emails easier to spot.
+While envelope and header addresses may be equal, forged email addresses (also called spoofed email addresses) are often seen in spam, phishing, and many other Internet-based scams.
+This has led to several initiatives that aim to make such forgeries of fraudulent emails easier to spot.

 Syntax

-The format of an email address is local-part@domain, where the local part may be up to 64 octets long and the domain may have a maximum of 255 octets.
-The formal definitions are in RFC 5322 (sections 3.2.3 and 3.4.1) and RFC 5321—with a more readable form given in the informational RFC 3696 and the associated errata.
+The format of an email address is local-part@domain, where the local-part may be up to 64 octets long and the domain may have a maximum of 255 octets.
+The formal definitions are in RFC 5322 (sections 3.2.3 and 3.4.1) and RFC 5321—with a more readable form given in the informational RFC 3696 (written by J. Klensin, the author of RFC 5321) and the associated errata.